 ☐New Regulation

-☐Major Revision of Existing Regulation
+☒Major Revision of Existing Regulation

 ☐Minor/Technical Revision of Existing Regulation

 ☐Reaffirmation of Existing Regulation

 ☐Repeal of Existing Regulation

 I. OBJECTIVE & PURPOSE

 The University has adopted this Regulation to promote actions which assist in the prevention and detection of fraud and related wrongful acts that could potentially be committed by any member of the University community and provide a mechanism for reporting and investigating such conduct.
 This Regulation sets forth the University’s zero-tolerance approach to fraud and related misconduct and the consequences whenever such conduct occurs.
 This Regulation complements the University’s Code of Conduct and Ethics (1.0020P).